AmazingAng/WTF-Solidity/Languages/en/10_InsertionSort_en/readme.md

     }
 ```

-Result of the correct code：
+Result:

    !["Input [2,5,3,1] Output[1,2,3,5]"](https://images.mirror-media.xyz/publication-images/S-i6rwCMeXoi8eNJ0fRdB.png?height=300&width=554)

 ## Summary

-In this lecture, we introduced control flow in Insertion Sort algorithm in Solidity.
+In this lecture, we introduced control flow in Solidity and wrote a simple but bug-prone sorting algorithm.
 Solidity looks simple but have many traps.
-Every month, projects lose millions of dollars because of small bugs in their smart contract.
+Every month, projects get hacked and lose millions of dollars because of small bugs in the smart contract.
 To write a safe contract, we need to master the basics of the Solidity and keep practicing.